azamuktam/aws-saa-c03-guides/topic-guides/07-Route53.md

 A calculated health check combines other health checks using logic.

-You can combine many child health checks and define whether the overall result should be healthy based on the configured logic.
+You can combine multiple child health checks and define whether the overall result should be healthy based on the configured logic.

 Example idea: